 Adding Trusted Certificate

 In this same server configuration file, you can check for two additional rules added by Certbot.
-They will look like below:
+They will look like the below:

 ssl_certificate /etc/letsencrypt/live/example.com/fullchain.pem; ssl_certificate_key /etc/letsencrypt/live/example.com/privkey.pem;